Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 She looked down at his crotch.
 “No.”

 “I’m not.
-While I would enjoy touching you there, well, you don’t want me to, right?
-I can see it in your face, and it’s not as if I need that part of you in order to feel loved.”
+While I would enjoy touching you there, you don’t want me to, right?
+I can see it on your face, and it’s not as if I need that part of you in order to feel loved.”

 “But you do.”

 She shrugged.
 “I’m just an incredibly horny girl,” she said.
 “My hands are perfectly adequate in relieving that for me.
 I do like thinking about it, though,” she added.
 “That can’t be helped, unfortunately.
-I love you way too much.”
+You’re much too handsome for me not to fantasize about.”

 He dropped his forehead against hers.
 She cooled him down.
 “Thank you.”